yukimemi/asyncwalker.vim/README.md

-# scanwalker
+# asyncwalker

 Denops scan and walk files.

 # Features

-scanwalker is a Vim plugin that walks files.
+asyncwalker is a Vim plugin that walks files.

 # Installation